samiaab1990/blogdown/content/post/2020-04-18-australia-wildfires-a-tidy-tuesday-project-from-january-2020.en.md

 ```

 Since I want to show both Celcius and Farhenheit on the map, I created the breaks and labels manually before plotting.
 I used Farhenheit as my "primary" measure (I'm based in the US <span style='font-size:20px;'>&#128541;</span> and admittedly am not well versed in reading Celcius) and put the corresponding Celcius value below.
-To do this, I found the minimum and maximum temperature values in Farhenheit and used 10 as the scale increments.
+To do this, I found the minimum and maximum temperature values in Farhenheit and used 10 degrees as scale increments.
 Then I created the same object in Celcius using the Farhenheit to Celcius formula.
 I created a labels object based off these break values so the scale shows the Farhenheit values and corresponding Celcius values below.

 ```
 min(australia_climate_interior$temp.f)